michalanne/creative_project_1/README.md

 Me: header, menu (search bar), footer, aboutme.html page

+Menu: logo in the menu

-footer: spacing at the bottom
+footer: spacing at the end of content div, both our names